emcf/thepipe/tests/files/example.md

-The values and in the table are the standard deviations j j V,S M,S of the means determined from the PDFs, not the width of the PDFs themselves.

 ## 4.1.
 Driven Hydrodynamic Turbulence

 Figure 1 shows the mean-Mach relation found from timeaveraged PDFs over the full domain for driven hydro and driven MHD turbulence.
 We find that a value of in the func- a p 0.5 tion gives the best linear relations for the hydro case. y(M)